Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 The iterator provides a cursor over the sorted entries, used during SSTable creation (the writer walks the memtable in order to produce a sorted SSTable).

----

-## 9. Commit Log — The Write-Ahead Log
+## 9. Commit Log: The Write-Ahead Log

 ```go
 type CommitLog struct {